Selection Principles for Gaia: Ecology and Entropy

-Perhaps a more familiar language for mathematical biologists is Wright's idea of the fitness landscape \cite{Wright:1932}.
-This idea has been quite influential for reasoning about and explicitly modelling evolution as an optimisation process e.g. \cite{Kauffman:1989}.
-However in a multi-species system, changes in the genotype of one species to raise its fitness has an effect on the fitness of all the other species with which it interacts and \textit{vice versa}.
+In a multi-species system, a change in the genotype of one species to raise its fitness has an effect on the fitness of all the other species with which it interacts and \textit{vice versa}.
 The static landscape picture is thus not appropriate for an interacting, multi-species system.
 The metaphor of a fitness seascape \cite{Mustonen:2009} has been used to describe the system of interacting and fluctuating fitness landscapes of each species.

 As argued in \cite{Arthur:2017a} by `moving up a level' from the individual to the ecosystem, we can restore the static landscape metaphor.
-Assume we have a number of species, $S$, with species labelled $i$ each having population $N_i$.
-Define the total population as $N = \sum_i^S N_i$.
+Assume we have a number of species, $D$, with species labelled $i$ each having population $N_i$.
+Define the total population as $N = \sum_i^D N_i$.
 The usual fitness landscape is a function which assigns some number $f_i$ to each genotype $i$, where higher values of $f_i$ are associated with an increased likelihood to reproduce.
 The issue identified above is that the fitness of a genotype depends on the environment and the other species that are present.
-A wolf may be very fit in an environment with many rabbits as prey, but not in an environment with one or fewer rabbits.
+A fox may be very fit in an environment with many rabbits as prey, but not in an environment with one or fewer rabbits.

-The genotype fitness $f_i$ is thus a function not only of $i$ but of the type and abundance of every species in the system.
+The genotype fitness $f_i$ is thus a function not only of genotype, $i$, but of the type and abundance of every species in the system.
 Every evolutionary innovation or population shift has cascading effects on the fitness of every individual in the system.
-To deal with this define a function
+To deal with this, define a function

-which is a sum over all individual fitnesses. $F$ is a kind of `ecosystem fitness', as shown in section \ref{sec:tnm} it is the sum of all the growth rates in a generalised Lotka-Volterra model. $F$ is a function of the population of every possible species and larger values of $F$ imply more reproduction is happening in the system.
+which is a sum of the population weighted fitness of every species. $F$ is a kind of `ecosystem fitness', as shown in section \ref{sec:tnm} it is the sum of all the growth rates in a generalised Lotka-Volterra model. $F$ is a function of the population of every possible species and larger values of $F$ imply more reproduction is happening in the system.